tinof/microstrategy-goes-boom/README.md

 # MicroStrategy Goes Boom 💥

-A **toy, deterministic model** of MicroStrategy/Strategy Inc.'s capital structure, viewed through a *Ponzi-lens*.
+A **toy, deterministic model** of MicroStrategy/Strategy Inc.'s capital structure, viewed through a ~~Ponzi-lens~~ *speculative leverage model*.
 This interactive Streamlit app simulates how the company's leveraged Bitcoin strategy could evolve under different scenarios.

 ## 🎯 What This Does